Angela Merkel's CDU takes major hit in regional elections — initial projections | DW | 14.03.2021

 The result means that Winfried Kretschmann, the Green state premier in wealthy Baden-Württemberg, looks set to keep his post, leading a coalition with the CDU.

-In Rhineland-Palatinate, the Social Democrats, led by Malu Dreyer, scored a projected 33%, potentially opening the path to another coalition with the Greens and the business-friendly Free Democrats (FDP).
+In Rhineland-Palatinate, the Social Democrats, led by Malu Dreyer, looked set to triumph, scoring a projected 33%, potentially opening the path to another coalition with the Greens and the business-friendly Free Democrats (FDP).

+The results also showed a drop in support for the far-right Alternative for Germany (AfD), who took 11.5% in Baden-Württemberg and 10.5% in Rhineland-Palatinate, well below previous results.

 The turnout for both elections was heavily marked by a record number of mail-in ballots, which could significantly delay the final results.
 As many as 60% of voters in Rhineland-Palatinate were expected to vote by mail, and though there were no current figures for Baden-Württemberg, observers have noted a steady increase of mail-in voters in the past few years in the state, with some 30% voting by mail there in the 2017 national election.